tadaskay/live-stream-badger/readme.txt

 == Changelog ==

+= 1.0.2-dev =
+* Implemented pluggable API to support other providers than Twitch in the future
+* Major refactoring
 = 1.0.1 =
 * Fixed shortcode support in Widget (link names)
 * Fixed channel status sometimes not updating because of non-standard URL